 As I shared in the olive tapenade recipe, the Greeks consume the most olive oil in the world, which amounts to about 6 gallons a person per year!
 Their incredible olive oil consumption is often correlated to their lower incidence of heart disease.

 Even still, the U.S. is one of the biggest buyers of olive oil.

 Sometimes I get the feeling that people in the U.S. are buying olive oil and then use it so infrequently that the bottle just sits around in the cupboard for a long time.

 My husband and I have been increasing our olive oil consumption in the past several years and we go through ten gallons between the two of us each year.
 I promise you we aren’t drinking it by the glass.
 We just use it for practically everything, including light sautéing, kale chips and salad dressings.

 I hope this spicy olive oil inspires you to use more olive oil in your daily life.
-When buying olive oil look for extra virgin olive oil that has been cold pressed.
+When buying olive oil look for cold pressed extra virgin olive oil.
 Unfortunately a lot of olive oil on the market is being adulterated with inferior oils so it’s best to get it from a reputable company or straight from an olive oil farm.

 Cayenne Health Benefits

 Today’s recipe uses two kinds of chili flakes.
 Both of these come from cayenne (Capsicum annuum).